 In addition to the regular Stirling Performs reporting cycle there is an Annual Report.
 This is divided into two parts.
-The first part provides information on the council's performance during the year, and how we are progressing towards our strategic priorities.
-The second part provides updates on the performance information used to monitor the progress.
-This has been structured around Council committees and includes Statutory Performance Indicators.
+The first part provides information on the Council's performance during the year, and how we are progressing towards our strategic priorities.
+The second provides updates on the performance information used to monitor the progress.

-A Partnership for Progress in Stirling - First year annual report
+A Partnership for Progress in Stirling - First Annual Report

 In 2012 the Labour and Conservative Partnership Administration of Stirling Council set out its priorities for ensuring high quality public services.
-This report details the progress that the Council has made towards these goals in the administration's first year.
-Advances have been made across the board and the foundations are now in place for further far-reaching changes in the year ahead.
+The report details the progress the Council has made towards these goals in the adminstration's first year.
+Advances have been made across the board and the foundations are now in place for further far reaching changes in the year ahead.

-Right now the Council faces a 12% reduction in its funding from the Scottish Government and is having to make £24m in savings.
-In order to ensure that the priorities set by the Partnership Administration are met, the Council is working hard to find ways of doing more for less.
+Right now the Council faces a 12% reduction in its funding from Scottish Government and is having to make £24m in savings.
+In order to ensure that the priorities set by the Partnership Administration is being met, the Council is working hard to find ways of doing more for less.

-There is also an interactive version that gives the public direct access to live performance information for the measures identified as key performance indicators in the current report.
+There is also an interactive version that gives the public direct access to public performance information for the measures identified as key performance indicators in the current report.

 We would like to hear your feedback on the Annual Report, so that changes can be made to make it even more user friendly.
 We have therefore set up a short survey which should only take a couple of minutes to complete.
 This can be accessed here.